top of page

 As a former Making Music UK artist, William is a committed advocate for the oratorio tradition, appearing in Handel's Messiah (Royal Albert Hall, Chapel Royal Tower of London), Britten's St Nicolas (The Facade Ensemble), J.S.
 Bach’s Magnificat (Royal Philharmonic Orchestra), St John Passion (Queen's Park Singers, Phoenix Singers), St Matthew Passion (Battle Festival) and Christmas Oratorio (Beccles Choral Society), Haydn's The Creation (Helensburgh Oratorio Choir, Brecon Cathedral), The Seasons (Bath Abbey), Nelson Mass (Orquestra do Algarve) and Paukenmesse (Aberdeen Bach Choir), Beethoven’s Symphony No. 9 (Cambridge University Symphony Orchestra), Monteverdi’s Vespri della Beata Vergine (English Cornett and Sackbut Ensemble), Smyth's Mass in D (Stowmarket Chorale), Rossini's Petite Messe Solennelle (Southend Festival), Mozart’s Requiem (Croydon Minster), Schnittke's Requiem (Mogens Dahl Kammerkor - live on Danish radio), Stainer’s The Crucifixion (Chapel Royal Tower of London), Pärt’s Passio and Stabat Mater, Stockhausen’s Stimmung (all The Facade Ensemble) and Maxwell-Davies’s Solstice of Light (Cantate).

-Having trained as a chorister from the age of eight, moving from Llandaff Cathedral Choir to Gloucester Cathedral Choir, to the Choir of Sidney Sussex College, Cambridge, then to the Genesis Sixteen and finally into the National Youth Choir of Great Britain Fellowship, William enjoys an occasional choral appearance with groups such as The Sixteen, Polyphony, the Orchestra of the Age of Enlightenment, the Dunedin Consort, the Britten Sinfonia, Arcangelo and the Chapel Royal at the Tower of London.
+With great gratitude for his chorister training, moving from Llandaff Cathedral Choir to Gloucester Cathedral Choir, to the Choir of Sidney Sussex College, Cambridge, then to the Genesis Sixteen and finally into the National Youth Choir of Great Britain Fellowship, William enjoys an occasional choral appearance with groups such as The Sixteen, Polyphony, the Orchestra of the Age of Enlightenment, the Dunedin Consort, the Britten Sinfonia, Arcangelo and the Chapel Royal at the Tower of London.

-He was previously taught by Veronica Veysey-Campbell, Ryland Davies and Dr Ron Morris, while coachings and masterclasses have come from renowned figures such as Sir John Tomlinson, Carlo Rizzi, Graham Johnson, Marcus Farnsworth, Nicky Spence, Kitty Whateley, Dame Emma Kirkby, Dame Ann Murray, Roland Wood, Edith Wiens, Kim Begley and Tom Guthrie.
+He was previously taught by Ryland Davies, Dr Ron Morris and Veronica Veysey-Campbell, while coachings and masterclasses have come from renowned figures such as Sir John Tomlinson, Carlo Rizzi, Graham Johnson, Marcus Farnsworth, Nicky Spence, Kitty Whateley, Dame Emma Kirkby, Dame Ann Murray, Roland Wood, Edith Wiens, Kim Begley and Tom Guthrie.

-Before singing professionally, William enjoyed arts administration, working with artists including Stephen Fry, Sebastian Faulks, Judith Weir, Toby Spence and the King’s Singers, chorusmastering, working on productions including Eugene Onegin and Sweeney Todd, and teaching classroom music at Whitgift School.
-He continues to teach the tenors of the National Youth Choirs of Great Britain Training Choir and he is available for private lessons in singing and academic music.
+Before singing professionally, William enjoyed brief stints in arts administration, producing events for artists including Stephen Fry, Sebastian Faulks, Judith Weir, Toby Spence and the King’s Singers, and teaching, chorusmastering productions including Eugene Onegin and Sweeney Todd alongside giving classroom music lessons at Whitgift School.
+He continues to teach the tenors of the National Youth Choirs of Great Britain and he is available for private lessons in singing and academic music.

 Bio: Inner_about